Skip to main content Skip to office menu Skip to footer

 History:

-The Office of Administrative Hearings, initially named the Office of Hearing Examiners, was created in 1975 (Laws 1975, Ch.
-380, Sec.
+The Court of Administrative Hearings (known as the Office of Hearing Examiners from 1975-1981 and the Office of Administrative Hearings from 1981-2025) was created by the Legislature in 1975 (Laws of Minnesota 1975, chap.
+380, sec.
 16-18) as part of broader administrative procedures legislation.
 Minnesota was the second state to create a central administrative hearing office, following California.
-The Office was established formally on July 1, 1975, but was not permitted to conduct administrative law hearings until January 1, 1976.
+The office was established formally on July 1, 1975, but was not permitted to conduct administrative law hearings until January 1, 1976.

 Membership: